BP PLC

 Risks

-1. Weakening macro globally with lower demand for hydrocarbons, higher inflation, and slow growth projected
+1. Weakerining macro globally with lower demand for hydrocarbons, higher inflation, and slow growth projected

 2. Geopolitical risks affect the oil market.
 The sale of BP's stake in Rosneft depends on the Ukraine-Russia war developments